joshpeterson/summa/book/second_part_of_the_second_part/treatise_on_fortitude_and_temperance/of_magnanimity/prologue.md

 (6) Of its relation to confidence;
 (7) Of its relation to assurance;
 (8) Of its relation to goods of fortune.

-* Whether Magnanimity Is About Honors?
-* Whether Magnanimity Is Essentially About Great Honors?
-* Whether Magnanimity Is A Virtue?
-* Whether Magnanimity Is A Special Virtue?
-* Whether Magnanimity Is A Part Of Fortitude?
-* Whether Confidence Belongs To Magnanimity?
-* Whether Security Belongs To Magnanimity?
-* Whether Goods Of Fortune Conduce To Magnanimity?